Options Basics

 The Options Premium

-An option's price is called the premium.
+An option's price is called the premium and is priced at a per share basis.
 The option holder’s potential loss is limited to the initial premium paid for the contract.
-Alternately, the writer has unlimited potential loss.
-This loss is somewhat offset by the initial premium received for the contract.
-For more information, visit our Options Pricing section.
+Alternately, the writer collects the premium and has theoretically unlimited loss potential for a call option and substantial loss potential for a put option.

 Investors can use put and call option contracts to take a position in a market using limited capital.
 The initial investment is limited to the price of the premium.

 Investors can also use put and call option contracts to actively hedge against market risk.
-Investors can purchase a put as insurance to protect a stock holding against an unfavorable market move while maintaining stock ownership.
+Investors can purchase a put as insurance to protect a stock holding against an unfavorable market move while maintaining stock ownership while calls can be purchased either as a stock substitute or sold to cap upside gains while providing premium income to the investor.

 Underlying Security